HomeArticlesGuideNumerology Guide

 Step 1: Calculate Your Life Path Number

-The life path number is the single most commonly cited number in numerology, and it's calculated from a full date of birth: the day, month, and year are each reduced to a single digit (or a master number) separately, then those three reduced values are summed together and reduced once more the same way.
+The life path number is the single most commonly cited number in numerology, calculated from a full date of birth.
+The day, month, and year each reduce to a single digit (or a master number) separately, then those three reduced values sum together and reduce once more the same way.

 The Life Path Number Calculator takes a date of birth, performs this reduction automatically, flags whether the result is a master number (11, 22, or 33), and returns a written meaning for the resulting number.